awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-patterns-content-based-filtering.md

 Amazon EventBridge supports declarative content filtering using [event patterns](eb-event-patterns.md)\.
 With content filtering, you can write complex event patterns that only match events under very specific conditions\.
 For example, you can create an event pattern that matches an event when a field of the [event](eb-events.md) is within a specific numeric range, if the event comes from a specific IP address, or only if a specific field doesn't exist in the event JSON\.

+**Important**
+In EventBridge, it is possible to create rules that lead to infinite loops, where a rule is fired repeatedly\.
+For example, a rule might detect that ACLs have changed on an S3 bucket, and trigger software to change them to the desired state\.
+If the rule is not written carefully, the subsequent change to the ACLs fires the rule again, creating an infinite loop\.
+To prevent this, write the rules so that the triggered actions do not re\-fire the same rule\.
+For example, your rule could fire only if ACLs are found to be in a bad state, instead of after any change\.
+An infinite loop can quickly cause higher than expected charges\.
+We recommend that you use budgeting, which alerts you when charges exceed your specified limit\.
+For more information, see [Managing Your Costs with Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-managing-costs.html)\.

 **Topics**
 + [Prefix matching](#eb-filtering-prefix-matching)
 + [Anything\-but matching](#eb-filtering-anything-but)